 For many folks, it may be the case that the bedroom is the room that you spend the least amount of time in, but that doesn’t at all mean that the design should come as an afterthought.
 The bedroom is the first thing you see when you wake up, and the last thing you see when you go to bed.
 It’s the place where you reboot, recharge, and get ready for your day.

-In case you’re having trouble imagining what your ultimate master bedroom may look like, we’ve prepared a cheeky little gallery of some really incredible looking master bedrooms that are not only impressive in design, but impressive in size.
+In case you’re having trouble imagining what your ultimate bedroom may look like, we’ve prepared a cheeky little gallery of some really incredible looking primary bedrooms that are not only impressive in design, but impressive in size.
 We hope that you enjoy!

 1. The Two-Room Master Bedroom